hdew12354/aPhotoADay/README.md

 #How To Use!
-simply put, ~~spend 3 days trying to~~ put the files in this repo onto the pi, then make a folder called DailyPhotos
+simply put, ~~spend 3 days trying to~~ put the files in this repo onto the pi, then make a folder called DailyPhotos! once you've done that, simply run main-2.py and you're set!

 ##TODO
 - [X] Automatic Picture Taking if face is seen in ~~scene~~ shot